 The onsen was packed and full of older Japanese women.
 Midori called them the ‘crinkly centenarians’.
 And bloody hell they looked ancient but at the same time ever so sprightly.

-“Bathing in onsens will make you live to be 100 too Jade!”
+“Bathing in onsens will make you live to be one hundred too Jade!”
 Midori said.

 The bathers watched in fascination as I took off my clothes and dipped into the natural steaming hot water.
 It soothed my skin and the relentlessness of city life dissipated.
 I caught the side-glances too.
 But I didn’t mind.
 It wasn’t everyday they were in a hot bath with a gaijin, a foreigner.
 They stared at my dark skin and halo of frizzy hair.
 I’d ditched the chemical relaxers and wore my hair natural as I didn’t have my ex husband telling me to straighten it.
 I’d lost weight too.
 I was now the proud owner of cheekbones, a waist and an afro.

 At the end of her Kontasku profile Midori had said ‘nice to meet you and no smokers please’.

 “I wish I could write something a little more interesting,” Midori sighed.
 And I agreed, it was kind of buttoned up.

 “What I want to ask is what’s your favourite word or if you had a super power what would it be or what’s the craziest thing you’ve ever done?”
 Midori said.